-The installation of USER_IS_PRESENT shows three video portraits each on its own display.
-The form of the monitors and luminance from the screen suggests qualities of the phone.
+Each portrait is shown on its own display, with the form of the monitors and luminance from the screen suggesting qualities of the phone.
 The completed portraits show clips from each person collected in order of the time they were recorded, but edited to be 30 seconds or less to keep a fast pace through the video.
 Each compiled video loop was a different length and the playback of the videos was not synchronized, allowing interesting juxtapositions to occur by chance.
+There is more than just the blank gaze of the user; there is a flurry of activity and digital labor.
 At times, similar physical spaces are inhabited across different portraits, or similar activities are taking place, or the same person is texting both subjects.
 The chance juxtaposition allows different references to be drawn between the screens at different times.